broadinstitute/tangent/README.md

 ./modules/run_generate_reference_plane.sh: line 36:    32 Killed
 ```
 Solution: You may manually override the default resource allocation from Docker and increase the CPUs or Memory that you would like Docker to use.
-This issue and its potential solutions are also described here: https://stackoverflow.com/questions/44417159/docker-process-killed-with-cryptic-killed-message
+(Docker >> Preferences >> Advanced) This issue and its potential solutions are also described here: https://stackoverflow.com/questions/44417159/docker-process-killed-with-cryptic-killed-message
-Docker >> Preferences >> Advanced

 ## Feedback / Suggestions?